mazadegan/delongify/README.md

 }
 ```

 A unique 6-character slug is produced and used to create a key-value pair with the supplied url.
 This key-value pair is stored in a MongoDB database.
-This is a proof of concept, so the key-value pairs are only stored for 24 hours before they are expired.
+The key-value pairs are stored for 24 hours before they are expired.

 ### GET
 #### `delongify.xyz/{slug}`